Millions from I-66 E-ZPass lanes will go to benefit VRE Manassas line riders

 Manassas Park garage

-The new money will also mean Downtown Manassas will no longer be the only station on VRE’s Manassas line with a parking deck.
+The new money will also mean Downtown Manassas will no longer be the only station on VRE’s Manassas line west of Fairfax County with a parking deck.

 A total of $26 million will be used to fund a new parking garage at the Manassas Park station.
 A $2.5 million study by VRE earlier this year showed the Manassas Park station, with its 600 parking spaces, 700 more are needed to meet the anticipated growth.